INSPIRATION STATION WORKSHOPS

 Do I have to register for the conference to host an Inspiration Station?

 Yes.
-Inspiration Station workshops are accepted and scheduled on a first-come, first-served basis, based on your registration status.
+Inspiration Station workshops are accepted and scheduled on a first-come, first-scheduled basis, based on your registration status.
 You must be registered and paid in full for the current year's BOOST Conference before your application is accepted and your Inspiration Station workshop is scheduled.

 Where and when do Inspiration Stations take place?